March 5, 2019 · 11:00 am

 So there we have it – my goals for 2016.
 The first five goals are really my priorities for the year.
 Wish me luck as I work to accomplish everything!

-Filed under Apocalypse Madness, Game Development, goals, Grief Project, Lego, NaNoWriMo, Photography, Short Story, Tears of the King, Untitled StoryNexus Project, Updates, Worldbuilding, Writing
+Tagged as Apocalypse Madness, blob, Chat Mapper, editing, game, game development, goals, Grief Project, Lego, NaNoWriMo, photography, RPG, short stories, short story, StoryNexus, Tears of the King, Untitled StoryNexus Project, Worldbuilding, writing

 Back in June of 2013, I did some content writing for the Gamebook Holdfast: Record of the Dwarven Kingdom Volume 1 (originally titled Holdfast: A Gamebook of Dwarven Vengeance on the Kickstarter page).
 I received my copy of Holdfast in December 2013, and have been showing people it since then.
 A lot of people have asked me where they could get a copy of the gamebook; unfortunately it was only available to the people who backed it on Kickstarter.
 But today, that all changed – Holdfast is now available as a PDF on DriveThruRPG!